-All of the documents you filed (plus the Clerk's Notice of Hearing if issued) must be served on the other parent, or, if the other parent is represented by an attorney, you must serve the attorney.
+All of the documents you filed (and the Clerk's Notice of Hearing if one was issued) must be served on the other party, or, if the other party is represented by an attorney, you must serve the attorney.
 This is to make sure the other party knows what you are filing and has a chance to respond to your papers.
 You must serve the papers within 3 days of filing the documents.

 How to Serve the Papers:

-- Electronic: If the other party is registered with the court's e-service program, you will be able to electronically serve the documents at the time of filing.
+- Electronic: If the other party is registered with the court's e-service program, you can electronically serve the documents at the time of efiling.

-- By Mail: If the other party has not registered with eFileNV, you will have to send the documents through the U.S. Mail (you can send them by regular mail, there is no need to send them by certified mail).
+- By Mail: If the other party has not registered for eservice, you will have to send the documents through the U.S. Mail (you can send them by regular mail, there is no need to send them by certified mail).

-After you serve the documents, fill out a Certificate of Service that states when, where, and how you served the documents.
-File the Certificate of Service with the court before your hearing.
+File Proof: Fill out and file a Certificate of Service that states when, where, and how you served the documents.
+File this several days before the hearing.